Battle of Preveza: Aftermath

+These considerations were amped by a lack of Imperial response.
+While carrying himself the version favorable to Doria, emissary Hernando Girón urged Imperial and Genoese representatives not to criticize the Venetians' actions during the battle, hoping not to worsen the morale of the Holy League.
+Similarly declining to present charges against Venice, although critic of them, Doria insisted for the League to continue the campaign.
+The Venetian senate also abstained from directly accusing Doria, blaming the weather instead, although they ordered their ambassador in the Imperial court to prepare for possible accusations against the republic.

-By Doria's insistence, the Holy League continued the campaign and captured the fortress of Castelnuovo, present day Herceg Novi, Montenegro, hoping for it to become the beach head of an invasion of the Ottoman Balkans.
-However, Spaniards and Venetians quarreled again about who would garrison Castelnuovo.
-To ease tensions, Charles V offered Venice the fortress permanently, but the Venetians rejected the offer, claiming to lack means to defend it.
-The Republic had already started negotiations with the Ottomans.
-Barbarossa would launch an expedition to recover the fortress the following year, leading to the famed Siege of Castelnuovo.
-He captured almost all the remaining Christian outposts in the Ionian and Aegean Seas.
+The League next captured the fortress of Castelnuovo, present day Herceg Novi, Montenegro, to form a beachhead for an invasion of the Ottoman Balkans.
+Spaniards and Venetians fought over who would garrison Castelnuovo.
+To ease tensions, Charles V offered Venice permanent control over the fortress, but was rejected, as the Venetians claimed to lack the means to defend it.
+Venice had already started negotiations with the Ottomans.
+Barbarossa launched an expedition to recover the fortress the following year, leading to the famed Siege of Castelnuovo.
+He captured almost all of the remaining Christian outposts in the Ionian and Aegean Seas.

-In October 1540, a peace treaty was signed between Venice and the Ottoman Empire, under which the Turks gained control of the Venetian possessions in the Peloponnese and Dalmatia and the former Venetian islands in the Aegean, Ionian and Eastern Mediterranean sea.
-Venice also had to pay a war compensation of 300,000 ducats in gold to the Ottoman Empire.
+In October 1540, negotiations between Charles V and Barbarossa still lasted, although Imperial liaison Francisco Duarte believed them to be increasingly unlikely.
+The same month, a peace treaty was signed between Venice and the Ottoman Empire with the help of Franco-Ottoman diplomacy.
+The treaty had a heavy cost on the Venetians, as the Ottomans gained control of the Venetian possessions in the Peloponnese and Dalmatia and the former Venetian islands in the Aegean, Ionian and Eastern Mediterranean sea.
+Venice also paid a war compensation of 300,000 ducats in gold to the Ottoman Empire.

-With the victory at Preveza and the subsequent victory at the Battle of Djerba in 1560, the Ottomans were able to repel the efforts of Venice and Spain, the two main rival powers in the Mediterranean.
-Ottoman superiority in large-scale fleet battles in the Mediterranean remained unchallenged until the Battle of Lepanto in 1571.
+With the victory at Preveza and the subsequent victory at the Battle of Djerba in 1560, the Ottomans became the dominant naval power in the Mediterranean for thirty years.
+With Venice electing to sue for peace, the western alliances could not match the Ottoman navy.
+Ottoman superiority in similar battles remained unchallenged until the Battle of Lepanto in 1571.
+The experience of the galleons during the battle, where they managed to repel large numbers of enemy galleys by superior firewpower, influenced western shipbuilding, leading to the development of galleasses, which would prove their value in lepanto.